codekaizen-github/orashub/README.md

 - `ORASHUB_CONFIG_PATH`: Path to the configuration file (required)
 - `ORASHUB_PORT`: (Optional) Port to run the server on (default: 8080)
+- `ORASHUB_TEMPLATES_PATH`: (Optional) Path to HTML templates directory.
+If not set, a built-in fallback template will be used.

 ### Configuration File